shi123vani/Sorting-Visualizer/README.md

 4. Merge the two sorted halves

 # Quick-Sort: -
 The quicksort algorithm is a divide-and-conquer sorting algorithm that works by partitioning an array into two subarrays, one with elements smaller than a pivot and the other with elements greater than the pivot, and then recursively sorting the subarrays.
-The algorithm has an averagecase time complexity of O(n log n) and a worst-case time complexity of O(n^2), but its worst-case performance can be avoided with careful selection of the pivot.
+The algorithm has an average case time complexity of O(n log n) and a worst-case time complexity of O(n^2), but its worst-case performance can be avoided with careful selection of the pivot.

 # Methodology:
 The quicksort algorithm works as follows: